pgeu/pgeu-system/docs/confreg/registrations.md

 registration types must be picked.
 If the attendee does not have one of these registration types, they may be offered an upsell to a different registration type if that is [enabled](#regtypes).
+Note that if both a required regtype and a required attendee is specified, both requirements must be fulfilled.

+Requires attendee
+: In order to add one of these options, the attendee must be one of the specified ones.
+Note that if both a required regtype and a required attendee is specified, both requirements must be fulfilled.

 Mutually exclusive
 : This option cannot be picked at the same time as the selected other